nedpals/vex/README.md

 Vex is committed to bring some of its features and optimizations to the vweb framework once it is stable.

 ## Static File Server
-Vex 0.2 removes the built-in static file server support (`serve_static` function) in favor of creating custom routes for service static assets.
+Vex 0.2 removes the built-in static file server support (`serve_static` function) in favor of creating custom routes for serving static assets.
 You can use the code below to implement the similar functionality as the previous one.

 ```v